-The high volume of the Boost as well as the use of plastic increases the weight of this running shoe.
+The high volume of the Boost, as well as the use of plastic, increase the weight of this running shoe.
 However, Adidas has tried to counter this by using a single latticed sheet to clothe the bottom of the shoe.
 The exposed “windows” help to reduce weight and increase speed.
 A U.S. size 7 weighs 9 ounces; a size 11 weighs 11.74 ounces.

 Some have complained of the limited variety of colors with the Ultra Boost.
 However, this year, Adidas has introduced several new styles, including the heather grey and white Ultra Boost with Continental Tire rubber on the outsole.
 There are also plans to roll out the Triple Black Ultra Boost this fall.
 In addition to being considered one of the best running shoes, this shoe is also considered stylish enough to wear with everyday clothing.